 The safeguards should go some way towards ensuring that vexatious or frivolous claims are thrown out at the earliest opportunity.
 But of course the fear is that, until the new duties are better-understood and the claims procedure tested, the courts might be tempted to allow cases to run.

-That said, it should be remembered that the financial risk of bringing an action will be borne by the shareholder and that any damages awarded will be payable to the company not to the shareholder actually bringing the claim.
+That said, it should be remembered that the financial risk of bringing an action is borne by the shareholder and that any damages awarded are payable to the company not to the shareholder actually bringing the claim.
 So the new derivative claim is not a US-style class action and some of the hysteria has been unfounded.

 It is also not yet clear how easy it will be for shareholders in a holding company to establish claims relating to the actions of subsidiaries and their boards.

 What can directors do to protect their position?

 Directors would be advised to check whether their D&O insurance covers the cost of dealing with derivative claims.
 They should also review any indemnity that the company may have granted them against defence costs and damages arising out of claims by third parties (BUT note that a successful derivative claim will NOT be caught as the company is the beneficiary).
 Finally, for companies that operate in particularly litigious jurisdictions or in sectors which are sensitive or which frequently attract criticism, it may be appropriate to look at other ways of minimising exposure of directors.
 There are already examples of companies delisting from US stock exchanges.